Battle of Cape Henry: Aftermath

 French casualties were 72 killed and 112 wounded, while the British suffered 30 killed and 73 wounded.
-Arbuthnot pulled into Chesapeake Bay, thus frustrating the original intent of Destouches' mission, while the French fleet returned to Newport.
+Arbuthnot pulled into the Chesapeake Bay, thus frustrating the original intent of Destouches' mission, while the French fleet returned to Newport.
 After transports delivered 2,000 men to reinforce Arnold, Arbuthnot returned to New York.
 He resigned his post as station chief due to age and infirmity in July and left for England, ending a stormy, difficult, and unproductive relationship with General Clinton.

 On 17 March, Destouches held a war council, which concluded that the ships were too damaged to resume combat, and decided to call Newport to repair.

 The United States Congress voted officials thanks to Destouches.
 General Washington, unhappy that the operation had failed, wrote a letter that was mildly critical of Destouches.
 This letter was intercepted and published in an English newspaper, prompting a critical response to Washington by the Comte de Rochambeau, the French army commander at Newport.
 The Comte de Barras, who arrived in May to take command of the Newport station, justified Destouches' decision not to pursue the attack: "It is a principle in war that one should risk much to defend one's positions, and very little to attack those of the enemy."
 Naval historian Alfred Thayer Mahan points out that "this aversion from risks [...] goes far to explain the French want of success in the war."

 Lafayette, when he learned of the French failure, turned back north to rejoin Washington.
 Washington then ordered Lafayette to stay in Virginia, having learned of the reinforcements sent to Arnold.
 Although the French operation to support Lafayette was unsuccessful, the later naval operations by the Comte de Grasse that culminated in the French naval victory in the September 1781 Battle of the Chesapeake paved the way for a successful naval blockade and land siege of Lord Cornwallis' army at Yorktown, Virginia.